Quantum Advantage for All: Experiments

+Fig.~\ref{fig:qubo} visualizes the QUBO model with 398 variables of the 64-bit version of the example executed on the quantum annealer that needs 15 state transitions to raise an exception.
+Vertices are the variables of the QUBO model.
+An edge means that there is a non-zero bi-linear factor between two variables.
+All state transitions may generate bad states.
+However, constant propagation determines a constant value for all except for one (big purple dot).
+This figure suggest there is a lot of potential improvement that can be done in terms of number of variables needed since only 8 variables are input (pink vertices), 24 of them belong to registers, 8 are in pink because they are inputs too while the rest (16 vertices) are in green.
+Input variables are reused in registers, and in main memory.

+Fig.~\ref{fig:exp} shows the number of qubits created by QUBOT per state transition of the unmodified running example (Fig.~\ref{fig:source}) since it contains a more interesting control and data flow that can show interesting effects of constant propagation.
+The number of RISC-U instructions executed simultaneously (non-constant pc flags) shows the (linear) impact of control flow on qubit count, with the \texttt{while} loop and \texttt{if} statement showing up.
+Generally, the more effective BEATOR configurations result in slower qubit growth in QUBOT.
+Gaining quantum advantage essentially requires improving that data.

-The goal of our experiments is to establish confidence in correctness through validation of QUBO models and to understand performance tradeoffs between BEATOR and QUBOT.
-Table~\ref{tbl:exp} shows, for the running example, BEATOR2 model size in kilobyte (KB), QUBOT translation time in seconds (model build time + constant propagation time), number of generated qubits in thousands, and 32-bit results in brackets.
+Improvements may come from both BEATOR and QUBOT.
+Table~\ref{tbl:exp} shows, for the running example, BTOR2 model size in kilobyte (KB), QUBOT translation time in seconds (model build time + constant propagation time), number of generated qubits in thousands, and 32-bit results in brackets.
 We interpret the data as follows: (1)~the lowest QUBOT translation time and qubit count is reached if BEATOR, in decreasing order of efficacy, propagates constants until the first input is read (\underline{\underline{C}ONST}-PROP), down-scales 64-bit virtual addresses to 29-bit [30-bit] linear addresses (LINEAR,LIN), and only generates bad states for segmentation faults (12BAD), (2)~modeling MMU and RAM is more effective if done by QUBOT (on bit level versus on word level in BEATOR (MMU,RAM,\underline{M}MU\underline{R}AM)), and (3)~32-bit models have, as expected, roughly half the qubit count of 64-bit models.
-We have run our toolchain on other examples and validated all QUBO models with similar results.

 Constant propagation until first input is read is more effective in BEATOR than in QUBOT because the resulting program state is generally smaller.
 However, after that, constant propagation in QUBOT is highly effective, for example: 12BAD-C-LIN for 32-bit code results in around 3 million qubits without constant propagation in QUBOT.
 Downscaling to smaller linear address spaces is only slightly more effective in BEATOR than constant-propagating unused addressing bits in QUBOT while reducing the number of bad states in BEATOR has almost no effect.
 MMU and RAM modeling with constant propagation on bit level is generally more effective in QUBOT while support of 32-bit models can only be done in the toolchain before QUBOT.